trystankk/My_Java/README.md

 # My_Java
-This is my school's projects
+This is my school's projects during my diploma.